10 Machine-to-Free-Weight Swaps to Improve Your Strength Gains

 12 Exercise Swaps to Help You Break Through a Plateau

-MACHINE: SEATED ROW.
-FREE-WEIGHT VERSION: ONE-ARM DUMBBELL ROW
+REPLACE SEATED ROWING MACHINE WITH ONE-ARM DUMBBELL ROW

 Up the ante on the seated row by using dumbbells and working one arm at a time.
 When you use both arms together, you enable the stronger arm to take over, but you avoid that with one-arm dumbbell rows, which enable you to strengthen your weaker side.
 HOW TO DO THEM: Place one knee and the same-side hand on a bench for support and make sure your back is parallel to the ground.
 Position your other foot slightly back and to the side, then pick up a dumbbell with your free hand.
 Using a slow and controlled rowing motion, pull the dumbbell up toward your ribs on that side, pause and slowly return back to starting position.
 Repeat 12 to 15 times before switching sides.